johann-solo/oliveandmango.github.io/site/content/blog/2021-04-09-creamy-asparagus-soup-with-wild-mackerel.md

 </br>

 ### Directions
 1. Heat the butter and oil in a large saucepan.
-Add the asparagus tips and cook for a few mins to soften.
+Add half the asparagus tips and cook for a few mins to soften.
 Remove onto plate with slotted spoon and set aside.
 1. Add the shallots, and leeks and sauté for 3-5 min or until softened.
 Add the  asparagus stalks, garlic and spinach and season with salt and pepper and cook for another 3-5 min until softened but still bright.
 1. Pour over the stock, bring to boil, then reduce heat and simmer uncovered 8-10 min or until stalks are tender.
 1. Carefully ladle soup into a blender in batches if needed and blend until very smooth (you can also use an immersion blender).
 Return soup to pot